ibexa/documentation-developer/docs/templating/twig_function_reference/field_twig_functions.md

 ### `ibexa_field_description()`

-`ibexa_field_description()` returns the description of a Content item's Field.
+`ibexa_field_description()` returns the description of a content item's Field.

 The function uses prioritized languages from SiteAccess settings unless you pass another language as `forcedLanguage`.
-If the Content item does not have a translation in the prioritized or passed language, the function returns the description in the main language.
+If the content item does not have a translation in the prioritized or passed language, the function returns the description in the main language.

 | Argument | Type | Description |